 This year our students have enjoyed the new found friendships, the chance to be in nature, and the benefits of manual labor.

-The provocative presentations each evening during the “Jesus Loves Pajamas” meetings have given the students a deeper sense of God’s love for them and the need to let others know […]
+The provocative presentations each evening during the “Jesus Loves Pajamas” meetings have given the students a deeper sense of God’s love for them and the need to let others know of […]